KOHO is a top reloadable prepaid card that offers cash back rewards each time you make a purchase.

 KOHO Credit Building vs. Secured Credit Card

-Similar to a secured credit card, KOHO Credit Building can help users improve their credit rating.
+Like a secured credit card, KOHO Credit Building can help users improve their credit rating.

 Unlike a traditional secured card, KOHO does not require a security deposit (except for the $7 fee), and you earn cash back on all purchases made with the card.